Higher Independence: Appendix: Strong Independence

 \begin{cor} Thus, if $\mathfrak{i}_s(\kappa)$ is defined, then $\kappa^+\leq\mathfrak{i}_s(\kappa)\leq 2^\kappa$.
 Moreover $\mathfrak{r}(\kappa)\leq\mathfrak{i}_s(\kappa)$ and if for every $\gamma<\mathfrak{d}(\kappa)$, $\gamma^{<\kappa}<\mathfrak{d}(\kappa)$, then $\mathfrak{d}(\kappa)\leq\mathfrak{i}_s(\kappa)$. \end{cor}

-\begin{question} $ $ \begin{enumerate} \item Is there a large cardinal property which implies the existence of a maximal strongly-$\kappa$-independent families? \item Is it consistent that there are no maximal strongly $\kappa$-independent families? \item Given a strongly $\kappa$-independent family $\calA$, is there a large cardinal property which implies the existence of a $\kappa$-diagonalization filter for $\calA$? \item Suppose $\mathfrak{i}_s(\kappa)$ is defined.
+\begin{question} $ $ \begin{enumerate} \item Is there a large cardinal property which implies the existence of a maximal strongly-$\kappa$-independent family? \item Given a strongly $\kappa$-independent family $\calA$, is there a large cardinal property which implies the existence of a $\kappa$-diagonalization filter for $\calA$? \item Suppose $\mathfrak{i}_s(\kappa)$ is defined.
 A family which is strongly-$\kappa$-independent is $\kappa$-independent.
 However a maximal strongly independent family is not necessarily maximal independent.
 Is there a ZFC relation between $\mathfrak{i}_s(\kappa)$ and $\mathfrak{i}(\kappa)$? \end{enumerate} \end{question}

+{\em Acknowledgements}.
+The authors would like to thank the anonymous referee for many helpful comments which significantly improved the quality of the manuscript.